-The Nile crocodile is Africa’s largest reptile, reaching an average length of five metres.
+The Nile crocodile is Africa’s largest reptile, reaching an average length of five meters.
 We’d nominate them amongst the most terrifying as well!

 The baking African sun may not be an image that sits comfortably alongside that of a penguin, but surprisingly enough they can be found in South Africa.

 Wildebeest are able to get up and run just minutes after they’re born.
 Within days they’re fast enough to keep up with the herd, and can sometimes do so even sooner.